-Flowering trees include the Kowhai, which has a beautiful yellow flower, plus the Rata and Pohutukawa which both flower with different shades of red each summer.
+Flowering trees include the Kowhai with its,beautiful yellow blossum, plus the Rata and Pohutukawa which both flower in different shades of red each summer.

 New Zealand also contains large areas of tussock grass in sub-alpine areas.
 Prominent areas of tussock include the South Islands McKenzie Country and the Central Plateau of the North Island.